 - Writing Admission Index Score of 2

 - Writing Placement Essay score of 3

 Taking the Writing Placement Essay

-The Writing Placement Essay is administered to students throughout the year by the University Testing Center, 498 SSB.
+The Writing Placement Essay is administered to students throughout the year by the Department of Writing & Rhetoric Studies (DWRS).

-More detailed information about the Writing Placement Essay is provided on the Testing Center web page.
-However, to take the essay test you must email the Testing Center.
-They will guide you through the process.
-You cannot sign up for the test online.
+More detailed information about the Writing Placement Essay is provided on the page requesting to take it.
+However, to take the essay test you must fill out the form on the information page and wait for an email adding you to the canvas class.

 Writing Placement Essays are rated by the Department of Writing & Rhetoric Studies.
 Students may call the office (801)581-7090 for results the following business day after the rating date.
 Results are sent to your UMail.